Rocío Muñoz Morales: Biography

-In 2014, she joined the third season of the hit Italian TV series A un paso del cielo, in which she would play Eva Fernandez for two more seasons until 2019.
+In 2014, she joined the third season of the hit Italian TV series Un passo dal cielo, in which she would play Eva Fernandez for two more seasons until 2019.

-In 2015, she presented the San Remo Music Festival alongside Carlo Conti, an event that definitely launched her career in Italy.
-In the same year, she appears as Anna Rossi Ribeiro in Tango Per La Libertà, a two-part Rai 1 miniseries.
+In 2015, she presented the Sanremo Music Festival alongside Carlo Conti, an event that definitely launched her career in Italy.
+In the same year, she appears as Anna Rossi Ribeiro in Tango per la libertà, a two-part Rai 1 miniseries.
 As well, she is in the American movie All Roads Lead to Rome, directed by Ella Lemhagen and stars Sarah Jessica Parker.

-In 2017, she made her theatrical debut in the production Certe Notti, directed by Giuseppe Miale di Mauro.In the same year, she co-stars with Massimo Boldi in Neri Parenti's film Natale Da Chef.
+In 2017, she made her theatrical debut in the production Certe notti, directed by Giuseppe Miale di Mauro.
+In the same year, she co-stars with Massimo Boldi in Neri Parenti's film Natale da chef.
 In November 2017, she returns to the stage with the social satire comedy Dì Che Ti Manda Picone, which will tour throughout Italy.In 2018, she made her film debut as one of the female protagonists in Tu Mi Nascondi Qualcosa.

 In May 2018, she returned to her native country to present, alongside Roberto Leal, the first edition of Bailando con las estrellas on TVE, a format of great success worldwide (Dancing with the Stars).

+She has written two books: Un posto tutto mio (2021) and Dove nasce il sole (2022).

 Private life

-She maintains a sentimental relationship with Italian actor Raoul Bova, with whom on December 2, 2015 she had a daughter, Luna.
+She maintains a relationship with Italian actor Raoul Bova, with whom on December 2, 2015 she had a daughter, Luna.
 On November 1, 2018, her second daughter, Alma, was born.
 Since 2017, Roco has been the face of the Chicco Di Felicità charity campaign, supported by the Chicco children's brand in favor of the defense of minors in need.

 Rocío Muñoz Morales is Roman Catholic.